QuantEcon/lecture-source-py/source/rst/arma.rst

 * :math:`2\pi`-periodic, in the sense that :math:`f(2\pi + \omega) = f(\omega)` for all :math:`\omega`

-It follows that the values of :math:`f` on :math:`[0, \pi]` determine the values of :math:`f` on all of :math:`\mathbb R` --- the proof is an exercise
+It follows that the values of :math:`f` on :math:`[0, \pi]` determine the values of :math:`f` on all of :math:`\mathbb R` --- the proof is an exercise.

-For this reason, it is standard to plot the spectral density only on the interval :math:`[0, \pi]`
+For this reason, it is standard to plot the spectral density only on the interval :math:`[0, \pi]`.

 .. _arma_wnsd:

 Example 1: :index:`White Noise`
 ---------------------------------

-Consider a white noise process :math:`\{\epsilon_t\}` with standard deviation :math:`\sigma`
+Consider a white noise process :math:`\{\epsilon_t\}` with standard deviation :math:`\sigma`.

 It is easy to check that in  this case :math:`f(\omega) = \sigma^2`.
-So :math:`f` is a constant function
+So :math:`f` is a constant function.

-As we will see, this can be interpreted as meaning that "all frequencies are equally present"
+As we will see, this can be interpreted as meaning that "all frequencies are equally present".

-(White light has this property when frequency refers to the visible spectrum, a connection that provides the origins of the term "white noise")
+(White light has this property when frequency refers to the visible spectrum, a connection that provides the origins of the term "white noise").

 Example 2: :index:`AR` and :index:`MA` and :index:`ARMA`